grammyjs/website/site/docs/plugins/runner.md

 ## Graceful Shutdown

-In order for the bot to complete its work correctly you [should signal](../advanced/reliability.md#using-grammy-runner) it to stop when the process is about to be destroyed.
+In order for the bot to complete its work correctly, you [should signal it](../advanced/reliability.md#using-grammy-runner) to stop when the process is about to be destroyed.

 Note that you can wait for the runner to terminate by `await`ing the `task` in the [`RunnerHandle`](https://deno.land/x/grammy_runner/mod.ts?s=RunnerHandle) returned from `run`.